 - Enable Alert (if the alert is currently disabled)

-Click Edit Alert to open the alert pop-up where you can modify the alert’s settings.
-Click Save Alert or Cancel to close the alert pop-up.
+Click Edit Alert to open the alert window where you can modify the alert’s settings.
+Click Save Alert to save changes or Cancel to close the alert window without saving.

 If a user deletes the dashboard or dashboard tile that the alert is on, that alert will be disabled and any followers or recipients will no longer receive notifications when the alert conditions are met.